Maheshk-MSFT/aks-multiple_nodepool_with_single_deployment_spot_and_ondemand/README.md

 az aks nodepool update --resource-group mikky_Karp_n_spot-rg --cluster-name mikkydec --name spotpl2 --cluster-autoscaler-profile expander=priority
 ```

 ## 3. Create this config map (OPTIONAL - no effect even if we delete this cm.
-We used to create this CM in the past but looks like this step is optional. if it works without this, then ignore skip this step)
+We used to create this CM in the past but looks like this step is optional. if it works without this, then skip this step)

 ```
 apiVersion: v1